eth-brownie/brownie/docs/api-network.rst

 .. py:attribute:: TransactionReceipt.events

-    An :ref:`api-types-eventdict` of decoded event logs for this transaction.
+    An :ref:`api-network-eventdict` of decoded event logs for this transaction.

     .. note:: If you are connected to an RPC client that allows for ``debug_traceTransaction``, event data is still available when the transaction reverts.